Quantum unital Otto heat engines: using Kirkwood-Dirac quasi-probability for the engine's coherence to stay alive: Introduction

 Inspired by $\textit{Maxwell demon}$ and $\textit{Szilard engine}$ \cite{Maxwell}, quantum thermal machines based on \textit{quantum measurement} \cite{Kim,Das,Elouard,Buffoni,Anka,Behzadi,Prasanna1, KimT,Sagawa,Jordan,Chand,Lisboa,Shanhe, Bresque,JuzarSong,JordanNM,Yamamoto,BiswasP,SantosJ,BhandariJ,Perna,Robert} are now under extensive study.
 The fact that quantum measurement can fuel quantum thermal machines and do quantum computation, see, e.g., Ref. \cite{Robert}, has no classical analogy.
 This is because, in principle, a measurement in the classical world can extract information without disturbing the state of the measured system.
 On the other hand, this is not the case when we consider quantum systems such as electrons and photons—\textit{their state gets changed after the measurement}.
 It is this change in the state of the system that is responsible for the possibility of thermal machines fueled by quantum measurement.

 Recently, in Ref. \cite{Abdelkader}, we have considered a single qubit quantum Otto cycle where we neither assumed the cycle to be time-reversal symmetric nor specified the unital channel replacing the hot heat bath.
 Similarly to some works \cite{Mohanta,Watanabe,Gerry,Sandipan, Gerry1,Saryal,Watanabe2,Gerry2}, we have proved that the ratio of the fluctuations of the stochastic work ($W$) and the stochastic heat absorbed $(Q_{M})$ is \textit{lower and upper bounded}.
 The lower bound was the square of the efficiency of the engine, and the upper bound was 1.
+In Ref. \cite{Abdelkader2}, we put forward this work and also considered the fluctuations of the stochastic heat released (\textit{denoted by} \( Q_{C}' \)).
+In general, there is another stochastic quantity denoted by \( Q_{C} \) that has the same average as \( Q_{C}' \) but not the same higher-order cumulants; see Ref. \cite{Abdelkader2} for more details.

-In Ref. \cite{Abdelkader2}, we put forward this work and we considered also the fluctuations of the stochastic heat released $(Q_{C})$, which was not obvious how to compute its cumulants.
-We have proved that the relative fluctuations (RFs) of $W$, $Q_{M}$, and $Q_{C}$ obey a thermodynamic uncertainty relation given by $2/\llangle \Sigma\rrangle-1$ (see Ref. \cite{Sacchi} and Refs. \cite{Barato,Timpanaro,Horowitz,Horowitz2,England, Falasco,Brandner,Brandner2,LiuSegal, Proesmans,Hasegawa} for more details about thermodynamic uncertainty relations).
+In \cite{Abdelkader2}, we have proved that the relative fluctuations (RFs) of $W$, $Q_{M}$, and $Q_{C}$ obey a thermodynamic uncertainty relation given by $2/\llangle \Sigma\rrangle-1$ (see Ref. \cite{Sacchi} and Refs. \cite{Barato,Timpanaro,Horowitz,Horowitz2,England, Falasco,Brandner,Brandner2,LiuSegal, Proesmans,Hasegawa} for more details about thermodynamic uncertainty relations), where $\llangle \Sigma\rrangle$ is the average of the stochastic entropy production.
 We analytically showed that the RFs of $Q_{C}$ always bound the RFs of $W$ and $Q_{M}$, which is better than the bound $2/\llangle \Sigma\rrangle-1$.
 The latter has the flaw that it becomes negative when $\llangle\Sigma\rrangle>2$.
 Actually, a lot of thermodynamic uncertainty relations have the flaw that when entropy production diverges, i.e., \textit{in the low-temperature regime}, they tend to zero.
 However, we know that even in this regime, thermodynamic quantities such as work and heat have \textit{non zero} relative fluctuations.
 We show this below, numerically.